Schuylkill River Trail: Philadelphia

 On May 20, 2009, as one of its last acts, the Fairmount Park Commission approved the acquisition of 12 acre of land along the Schuylkill River to extend the river trail.

-From South Street to Christian Street, the trail continues over land owned by Children's Hospital of Philadelphia, which announced plans to host the trail in 2013 and opened the section on April 20, 2018.
+From South Street to Christian Street, the trail continues over land owned by Children's Hospital of Philadelphia, which announced plans to host the trail in 2013.
+In 2016, Philadelphia Councilman Kenyatta Johnson introduced legislation to acquire a small parcel of land from CSX Transportation so the trail's extension could be built.
+The South to Christian section had opened by February 1, 2018, and was dedicated on April 20 of that year.

-The next extension of the river trail includes a proposed cable-stayed bridge to connect Christian Street to the existing trail in Grays Ferry Crescent, a park along the Grays Ferry river bend.
-This trail section received $12,000,000 from the U.S. Department of Transportation in March 2018.
-Construction on this trail portion is scheduled to begin in 2020.
-A related project involves the conversion of an abandoned railway swing bridge to a pedestrian and cyclist swing bridge connecting Grays Ferry Crescent to Bartram's Mile—a park on the west side of the Schuylkill River, north of Bartram's Garden.
+The Christian-to-Crescent section includes a cable-stayed bridge that connects Christian Street along the eastern bank of the river to the trail in Grays Ferry Crescent, a park along the Grays Ferry river bend.
+The project was designed by AECOM, built by PKF-Mark III, and overseen by the Streets Department and PennDOT.
+It is owned by the City of Philadelphia and maintained by Philadelphia Parks and Recreation and SRDC.
+The $48 million project received one-quarter of its funds from the U.S. Department of Transportation in March 2018.
+Construction began in 2020, and the bridge opened on May 17, 2025.

+A related project is converting an abandoned railway swing bridge to a pedestrian and cyclist swing bridge that will connect Grays Ferry Crescent to Bartram's Mile, a park on the west side of the Schuylkill River, north of Bartram's Garden.
 The bridge is under construction south of the Grays Ferry Bridge, with funding from the city, state, and a Federal Highway Administration program.
-Completion of the bridge conversion is expected in late 2023.
+The new bridge is to open in late 2025.

+In early 2025, the U.S. government granted more than $13 million through the Infrastructure Investment and Jobs Act for two projects to extend the Schuylkill River Trail: $7.2 million for the Wissahickon Gateway Trail, a bridge and path measuring 2000 ft to fill a gap near the Wissahickon Transportation Center; and $6.1 million to build the Passyunk Connection, a 4500 ft path to fill a gap in the trail between Bartram's and 61st Street.
+Also in early 2025, Schuylkill River Greenways released a mobile app to help people navigate the trail.

 History

 Many current and proposed sections of the Schuylkill River Trail, including the Thun Trail and the Oaks to Philadelphia portion, are rail trails, following the right-of-way of the former Schuylkill Branch of the Pennsylvania Railroad.
 Live catenary wires are still in place above the trail between Norristown and Philadelphia.
 These are part of Amtrak's 25 Hz traction power system, and supply power for both the Philadelphia to Harrisburg Main Line and Northeast Corridor.

-The Shawmont to Manayunk portion of the trail runs along the towpath of the historic Schuylkill Canal (Schuylkill Navigation System).
+The Shawmont-to-Manayunk portion of the trail runs along the towpath of the historic Schuylkill Canal (Schuylkill Navigation System).